jmategk0/conductor/README.md

 # UbuntuSetup
-A simple scripting tool to help setup Ubuntu Boxes.
+A simple scripting tool to help setup Ubuntu 16.04 Boxes.

+The Python script "install.py" will read the list of bash commands in "commands.txt" and execute them.

+For example: "sudo python install.py"

+Feel free to customize the commands.txt as desiered, just make sure that one and only one command is listed on each line.

+NOTE: This is pre-alpha code.
+USE AT YOUR OWN RISK.